 Price Action Divergence

 The MACD is a great tool to identify price action divergence just by looking at the trending Value Line and the trending price.
-However, I still believe that building a divergence signal into the MACD Indicator Study allows the trader an opportunity to focus on other factors.
+H

-For instance, instead of continuously seeking divergence between price action and the MACD you’re able to wait for a divergence signal that identifies when divergence has occurred.
+For instance, instead of continuously seeking divergence between price action and the MACD you

 A beneficial tip; lower timeline charts have a lot of divergence signals that produce few meaningful results.
 This tip doesn’t apply just to the MACD but to all divergence studies in lower timelines.